 They typically staff crews for:

 Storm response contracts can be substantial.
-They may go from a few hundred thousand to several million dollars.
+Their values may range from a few hundred thousand to several million dollars.
 These contracts are an excellent opportunity for utility restoration contractors and brokers.
 However, these contracts also present a major challenge.

 a) Payroll is a challenge